agawronski/pandas_redshift/README.md

 5  21400899  MAR 4, 2015 - CHA @ BKN        A  W            24
 ```

 Write a pandas DataFrame to redshift.
-Requires access to an S3 bucket and previously having connected to redshift (with pr.connect_to_redshift).
-If the table exists IT WILL BE DROPPED and then the pandas DataFrame will be put in it's place.
+Requires access to an S3 bucket and previously running pr.connect_to_redshift.

+If the table currently exists *IT WILL BE DROPPED* and then the pandas DataFrame will be put in it's place.

 ```python
 # Connect to S3